Den8848/next-app/README.md

 4. What are the main risks do you see in the front-end part of such a project?

 - Inefficient state, excessive re-rendering of components → slowdown.
 Lack of typing → errors during project development

+## Working time on this project: 29 hours.